Incredible Snorkeling & Diving Balicasag Island, Bohol, the Philippines 2023

 One of the best places to go whale shark watching is in the Philippines, where the waters are warm and clear, making it easy to spot these giant fish.
 In Lila, Bohol, they’re pretty much able to be seen and swam with all-year-round, it’s only a cloudy or rainy day that could ruin your experience.

 On our day we were so lucky, with the weather Gods shining down on us, literally.
-7am we were there and the skies were crystal clear like the waters, with no clouds and just sunshine.
-You have to go super early as Whale Sharks only surface and feed early, before the sun hits peak time.
+7 am we were there and the skies were crystal clear like the waters, with no clouds and just sunshine.
+You have to go super early as Whale Sharks only surface and feed early before the sun hits peak time.
 These beautiful creatures can get sunburnt.

 I personally noticed just how tiny the Whale Shark’s eyes are in comparison to the body, and the placement is on either side of their rather massive-wide head.
 So, when they ‘bump’ you it is an accident, not a sign of aggression.
 I had two behemoth Whale Sharks physically ‘interact’ with me as I swam with them and it was a wonderful moment.
-Despite the scale of them, there was no fear, just awe and breathtaking amazement, despite the playful slap with its tail as it went past me.
-You’ll see that in our YouTube.
+Despite the scale of them, there was no fear, just awe, and breathtaking amazement, despite the playful slap with its tail as it went past me.
+You’ll see that on our YouTube.

 We’ll give you some links from our BFFs at Klook Philippines so you can book and get discounts.

-We chose the snorkelling only option as I had all my kids, that includes some non-swimmers.
+We chose the snorkeling only option as I had all my kids, that includes some non-swimmers.
 So the option of having life jackets to float about with the Whale Sharks became massively attractive for my family unit.
 I was still able to take some incredible GoPro footage with just a snorkel and mask, but with hindsight, I should have also got a set of fins.
 Watch the video to see some Taiwanese tourists from our boat free-diving with the Whale Sharks.
 Yes, fins would have made a major difference.